-Suite 5, Tower Hill House Le Bordage St. Peter Port, Island of Guernsey, GY1 3QT Channel Islands
+Suite 5, Tower Hill House Le Bordage St. Peter Port, Island of Guernsey, GY1 3QT

+Amdocs, Inc.

-Amdocs, Inc. 1390 Timberlake Manor Parkway, Chesterfield, Missouri 63017 (Address of principal executive offices)
+1390 Timberlake Manor Parkway, Chesterfield, Missouri 63017 (Address of principal executive offices)

-Indicate by check mark whether the registrant files or will file annual reports under cover of Form 20-F or Form 40-F.

-FORM 20-F 🗹 FORM 40-F o

-Indicate by check mark whether the registrant by furnishing the information contained in this Form is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934.
+(Address of principal executive offices) ndicate by check mark whether the registrant files or will file annual reports under cover of Form 20-F or Form 40-F: FORM 20-F $\ \Box$ FORM 40-F $\ \Box$ ndicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1): \Box ndicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7): ndicate by check mark whether the registrant by furnishing the information contained in this form is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934: YES □ NO ☑ f "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b): 82-

-YES o NO 🗹

-amdocs

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON THURSDAY, JANUARY 21, 2010
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON THURSDAY, JANUARY 31, 2013